udexon/PhosCloudless/FSR2_Benefits.md

 Shellet programming (SHLP) == YAHUDI + Live Edit

+4. __Old guards__:

-4. Unlike the initial free software movement, today we need to fight the establishment &ndash; old guards ....
+Unlike the initial free software movement, today we need to fight the establishment &ndash; old guards ....
 Descendants and proponents of old software.

-__Old guards__

 Use learners as developers, one word at a time, Earn Money as You Learn.
 ID-less system.
 PhosPay as incentive to learn and develop at the same time.

 Add ageism here.

-__Lower Barriers__

-1 out of 1000 users may have an idea to improve a feature or function or just a colour or icon.
-Conventional FSR1 allow change of code, but to build and run, barriers too big, involve front end, back end, initializing variables.

-__One word at a time__

-Other commercial benefits are derived from the above?
-Mechanism of transferring user editing code to commercial rewards.
-Liberating more user productivity by making programming and learning of programming simpler.

 5. Ownership of data, device and code: